 - 2 teaspoons baking powder

 Melt the butter and let it cool to room temperature.

-In another bowl add the egg.
+In another bowl crack the egg.
 Whisk egg with a fork until consistency is even.

-Then add the milk and room temperature melted butter to the egg mixture, mix well.
-Add your vanilla extract to your wet ingredients.
+Then add the milk and room-temperature melted butter and vanilla extract to the egg mixture, and mix well.

 Add wet ingredients into the dry ingredients bowl and mix with a spatula until smooth.

-Set heat to medium and spray frying pan or pancake pan with oil.
-You can use a measuring cup or ladle to pour batter into the pan.
+Set heat to medium and spray the frying pan or griddle with oil.
+You can use a measuring cup or ladle to pour the batter into the pan.

 When you see bubbles on the surface, then it's time to flip the pancake.
 When the other side becomes slightly brown, your pancake is ready.
 Stack them on a plate and drizzle with maple syrup or honey.
 Serve with fresh strawberries and sliced bananas.